ocbe-uio/BAPS/README.md

 ## Shortcut with Make

 If you have [Make](https://www.gnu.org/software/make/) installed, you can simply type `make` from the root folder of this repository to install BAPS.
-To run BAPS, type `make run`.

 Otherwise, please follow the instructions below.

 ## Running MATLAB from the command line